 Screening indicated that all project components related activities are limited to within the dam area/premises.
 Due to nature of these activities, likely impacts will be on physical environment in terms of air pollution, noise pollution and waste generation.
 None of the proposed structural interventions involve acquisition of private land and/or private assets.
 These activities in no way cause restriction on access to land or use of resources by local communities and there is no economic displacement envisaged due to the sub-project.
-Activities interfacing with water bodies - river/reservoir will have risk of spillage of chemicals, construction material, and debris leading to water pollution and impacts on fishes.
+Activities interfacing with water bodies like Providing white reflective painting for the upstream face of Idukki Arch dam, Maintenance to the Radial gates and Vertical gates etc. will be done with proper measures to prevent the risk of water pollution and impact on fishes.
 There will be no change in the flow behaviour upstream of dam as there is no increase in dam height or no increase in storage or no increase in submergence area.

 Pre-construction and construction stage major auxiliary or preparatory intervention are within dam area.
-Deployment and haulage of heavy machinery, setting up of workshop, operation of concrete mixture and heavy pumps will be within/outside the dam area.
+Deployment and haulage of heavy machinery, setting up of workshop, operation of concrete mixture and heavy pumps will be within the dam area.
 Other activities such as labour camp and debris disposal will be kept outside the dam area.
 Activities involving machinery and equipment will have impacts on physical environment.
-Transportation of material, debris disposal and labour camp are likely to generate pollution and impact on physical environment and biological environment.
+Transportation of material, debris disposal and labour camp are likely to generate pollution and low to moderate impact on physical and biological environment.
+This includes pollution to land, air, plants etc.

 Project will involve project managers and supervisors, contracted workers - these would also include migrant workers as all the required labour will not be fully supplied locally for a number of reasons, such as worker's unavailability and lack of technical skills and capacity.
 Construction contractors are expected to stay at/near dam, set up construction equipment and machinery near work location at pre-determined/approved sites.
 Influx of skilled migrant labour, albeit few in numbers, for construction works is likely.
-The labour will stay outside the dam premises; hence risk of SEA/SH is likely, though low.
+The labour will stay outside the dam premises as several rented homes are available; hence risk of SEA/SH is likely, though low.
+About 10-20 labours may require accommodation during the rehabilitation works.